moley/pike/README.md

 remote hosts to be provisioned in different ways.

-Also pike is implemented to be simply bootstrapped, so you only need an ssh access to any remotehosts that should be configured.
-If you want to configure localhost you need no more additional tooling.
+Also pike is implemented to be simply bootstrapped, so you only need an ssh access to provision any configured remotehost.
+If you want to provision localhost you need no more additional tooling.

 Pike works with vagrant as well to easily test your provisioning scripts.